 The DHS Hometown Security page provides links to trainings, reports and helpful factsheets.

-Do not report suspicious activity through this website or the campaign email address.
-Report suspicious activity to local law enforcement.
-Please use this site to inquire about partnerships with the DHS "If You See Something, Say Something®" campaign only.
-Click here to learn how to partner with the campaign.
+You can use this website or the campaign email address to inquire about partnerships with the DHS "If You See Something, Say Something®" campaign.
+Click here to learn how to partner with the campaign today.

-To report suspicious activity, contact your local law enforcement agency.
+To report suspicious activity please contact your local law enforcement.
 Describe specifically what you observed, including:

 - Who or what you saw;